TOI-6883: Characteristics

-These properties strongly support the idea that the two stars form a gravitationally-bound and dynamically stable binary system.
+Gaia DR3, as accessed through VizieR or the Gaia Archive, shows significantly different parallaxes for the two stars, suggesting they are at different distances (about 30 light-years apart) and the system is an optical double.

-However, the Gaia DR3 parallaxes and proper motions shown in VizieR differ from those reported by Conzo et al., and may suggest the two stars are at different distances.
+However, a 2025 paper by Conzo et al. published in Research Notes of the AAS (which is not peer-reviewed) claims a different parallax for star B, attributed to Gaia DR3, that is similar to that of star A (~10.6 mas).
+The paper argues that this, along with consistent proper motions, supports the idea that the two stars form a gravitationally-bound and dynamically stable binary system, with an orbital period of ~15,300 years.

 Planetary system

-The TOI-6883 system appears to have at least one planet: TOI-6883Ab is a hot Jupiter-type exoplanet orbiting the primary star TOI-6883A with a period of about 16.25 days.
+The TOI-6883 system has at least one planet: TOI-6883Ab is a hot Jupiter-type exoplanet orbiting the primary star TOI-6883A with a period of about 16.25 days.
 The planet was first detected via transit by the Transiting Exoplanet Survey Satellite (TESS) and later confirmed by ground-based photometric observations.
-Following the confirmation of the binary nature of the host star, the planet’s designation was updated from TOI-6883b to TOI-6883Ab in accordance with IAU naming conventions for multiple stellar systems.
+Based on their claim of the binary nature of the host star, Conzo et al. updated the planet's designation from TOI-6883b to TOI-6883Ab in accordance with IAU naming conventions for multiple stellar systems.

 With a radius of ~1.1 Jupiter radii, the planet produces a transit depth of about 1.3%.
 The presence of the secondary star TOI-6883B may influence the planet’s long-term orbital evolution via dynamical mechanisms such as Kozai–Lidov oscillations.